Lorain Journal Co. v. United States

 Lorain Journal Co. v.
-United States, 342 U.S. 143 (1951), is a decision of the United States Supreme Court often cited as an example of a monopolization violation being based on unilateral denial of access to an essential facility, although it in fact involved concerted action.
-When the Lorain Journals monopoly over advertising in the Lorain, Ohio area was threatened by the establishment of a competing radio station, the Journal's publisher refused to accept advertising from those who advertised over the radio station and required them to advertise only in the Journal.
+United States, 342 U.S. 143 (1951), is a decision of the United States Supreme Court that is often cited as an example of a monopolization violation being based on unilateral denial of access to an essential facility although it in fact involved concerted action.
+When the Lorain Journal monopoly over advertising in the Lorain, Ohio, area was threatened by the establishment of a competing radio station, the newspaper's publisher refused to accept advertising from those who advertised over the radio station and required them to advertise only in the Journal.
 The purpose of the publisher was to eliminate the competition of the radio station.
-The Supreme Court held that the publisher had attempted to monopolize trade and commerce, in violation of § 2 of the Sherman Antitrust Act, and was properly enjoined from continuing the conduct.
+The Supreme Court held that the publisher had attempted to monopolize trade and commerce in violation of § 2 of the Sherman Antitrust Act and was properly enjoined from continuing its conduct.

 Background

-The defendant The Lorain Journal Company published a newspaper here called the Journal.
-For some years, the Journal maintained "a commanding and an overpowering" position in the area.
-It reached 99% of the families in the city.
-It was the only daily newspaper.
-It carried a substantial amount of local and national advertising.
+The Lorain Journal Company, the defendant, published a newspaper, the Journal.
+For some years, it maintained "a commanding and an overpowering" position in the area and reached 99% of the families in the city.
+It was the only daily newspaper and carried a substantial amount of local and national advertising.

 Until 1948, the Journal enjoyed a monopoly "of the mass dissemination of news and advertising, both of a local and national character."
-In 1948, however, the FCC licensed the Elyria-Lorain Broadcasting Co. to operate a radio station, WEOL, in the Elyria, Oberlin, and Lorain, Ohio area.
+In 1948, however, the FCC licensed the Elyria-Lorain Broadcasting Co. to operate a radio station, WEOL, in the Elyria, Oberlin, and Lorain area, in Ohio.
 Many of the local advertisers in the Journal wanted to use WEOL as well.
-The Journal developed a plan to eliminate the competition from WEOL.
-The Journal refused to accept local advertisements in the Journal from any Lorain County advertiser who advertised or who appeared to be about to advertise over WEOL.
+The newspaper developed a plan to eliminate the competition from WEOL by refusing to accept local advertisements from any Lorain County advertiser who advertised or appeared to be about to advertise over WEOL.

 The Journal monitored WEOL programs to determine the identity of the station's local Lorain advertisers.
-Those using the station had their contracts with the Journal terminated, and were able to renew them only after ceasing to advertise through WEOL.
+Those using the station had their contracts with the newspaper terminated, and they could renew them only after ceasing to advertise through WEOL.
 As a result, many Lorain County merchants either ceased advertising or abandoned their plans to advertise over WEOL.
 The district court found that "the very existence of WEOL is imperiled by this attack upon one of its principal sources of business and income."

-The district court therefore found a violation of § 2 of the Sherman Act and enjoined the Journal from continuing its program of refusing to deal with advertisers who advertised in WEOL and of requiring advertisers to advertise only in the Journal.
+The district court therefore found a violation of Section 2 of the Sherman Act and enjoined the Journal from continuing its program of refusing to deal with advertisers who advertised in WEOL and requiring advertisers to advertise only in the newspaper.
 The publisher appealed to the Supreme Court.

-Ruling of Supreme Court
+Decision

-Justice Harold H. Burton delivered the unanimous opinion of the Court that the Journal's publisher attempted to monopolize in violation of § 2 of the Sherman Act and was properly enjoined from continuing to do so.
+Justice Harold H. Burton delivered the unanimous opinion of the Court that the newspaper's publisher attempted to monopolize in violation of Section 2 of the Sherman Act and was properly enjoined from continuing to do so.